oscar-system/Oscar.jl/experimental/PartitionedPermutations/docs/src/introduction.md

 $$|(V, \pi)| := n - ( 2 \cdot \text{number of blocks of } V - \text{number of cycles of } \pi),$$
 and we call this the adjusted length of $(V, \pi)$.
 Note that this terminology is not used in the literature.

-Technically, we rely on the module `SetPartitions` for working with partitions.

 ```@docs
 PartitionedPermutation
 length(pp::PartitionedPermutation)